aashima99/Brick-Breaker/README.md

 ### Overall Functionality and working of the code and game
 ![Alt Text](/images/flowchart.png)

+## CONCEPTS USED

+All the Computer Graphics concepts that are implemented are listed below:

+●	**Translation**: Concept of translation is used in our game while moving the paddle as well as while the ball is in motion rebounding from the different surfaces.

+●	**Scaling**: Concept of scaling can be seen in our game when the difficulty changes, the scaling of the paddle differs.
+When the level is easy we scale the paddle smaller and when the level is hard we scale the paddle longer

+●	**Drawing Circle**: For drawing the ball we used the concept of drawing connected triangles continuously to give it an image of a 2D Ball.
+One triangle is defined for each vertex presented after the first two vertices.
+Vertices 1 , n + 1 , and n + 2 define triangle n .
+N - 2 triangles are drawn.

+●	**Drawing Polygons**: Different shapes were drawn using the inbuilt polygon function and defining the appropriate vertices which matches the shape of the polygon.

+●	**Game Concept**: Brick Breaker is a famous retro game where we have to destroy all the bricks and the ball should not fall.
+If the ball falls the game will restart.
+The main player of the game is paddle, we have to save the ball from going below by the paddle and at the same time try to hit as many bricks as possible.

+●	**Difficulty Levels**: To ensure the users interest in the game we came up with different levels and difficulties, the concepts for the level are described below:
+a)	**Changing Size of Paddle**: For this we changed the position of the vertices while defining the polygon, That way we can make the paddle smaller or bigger.
+b)	**Changing the speed of the Ball**: For this particular feature we decided to have a rate variable which on increasing gives us a high speed of the ball and vice versa.
+This rate depends on the x-coordinate and the y-coordinate.
+The more the rate means the faster the x and y coordinates will change.

+●	**Keyboard Inputs**: Now for playing the game the user needs some kind of input to give.
+This can be done very easily by using a glut function ‘keyboard’ and then by specifying the role of the keys in the switch case.
+In each switch case you need to define what that key will do.

+●	**Hitting the Brick**: This is the concept which comes into play when the ball hits the brick.
+This function defines the trajectory of the ball after hitting.
+We used the concept by applying the if else conditions and accordingly changing the direction of the ball.

+●	**Trajectory of the Ball**: The concept used for this particular feature of our game which handles the motion of the ball along with the rebounding from various surfaces.
+Here one condition is for increasing the rate after some successive collisions and another condition is to make the changes for the different directions of the ball after rebounding.

 ### The major milestones for the project implementation were:

-● Displaying the bricks and disappearing after hitting the ball.
+###### ● Displaying the bricks and disappearing after hitting the ball.

-● Small platform/paddle moving left and right.
+###### ● Small platform/paddle moving left and right.

-● The ball must deflect back after hitting brick, side walls and platform at the bottom.
+###### ● The ball must deflect back after hitting brick, side walls and platform at the bottom.

-● Changing the game difficulty by changing the speed of the ball as well as the paddle size for different  levels.
+###### ● Changing the game difficulty by changing the speed of the ball as well as the paddle size for different  levels.